The MacaulayPosets package for Macaulay2: Introduction

 \section{Introduction}

 Partially ordered sets, or posets, are fundamental combinatorial structures widely used in contemporary research to model discrete systems endowed with an order relation.
 Macaulay2 provides the \texttt{Posets} package \cite{PosetsJSAG}, developed by David Cook II, Sonja Mapes, and Gwyneth Whieldon, which introduces a dedicated data structure along with essential methods for working with posets.
-This package includes tools for enumerating commonly studied classes of posets, performing various operations, and computing key invariants associated with posets.

 The development of the \texttt{MacaulayPosets} package is motivated by the study of posets in the context of commutative algebra.
 This package builds upon the poset data type introduced in the \texttt{Posets} package, extending its functionality to explore the Macaulay property in posets, particularly those that arise as monomial posets of commutative rings.
 A Macaulay poset is characterized by a ranked structure and a total order that interacts harmoniously with the partial order, enabling the establishment of bounds on the sizes of subsets of a given rank within an order ideal.
 Prior to our package, there was a single software \cite{SoftwareTool} developed in Java by S.\,L.\, Bezrukov and A.\,Dissanayake, which could check whether a poset with at most $30$ elements is Macaulay.
 Our package surpasses this limitation (see \Cref{ex: 39 vertices}) and allows to check the Macaulay property for graded rings in addition to posets.